andrewpareles/scope-tailwind/README.md

 ## Using Scope-Tailwind

-Simply run `scope-tailwind` in the terminal to scope your jsx/tsx files.
+To use Scope-Tailwind, run `scope-tailwind` in the terminal.
 The source directory is the only required parameter.
 Here are all the options:

 ```bash
 scope-tailwind ./src    # (required) the source folder with jsx/tsx files to scopify